vladfrangu/SimplyStats/README.md

 First thing you'll need is [node.js](https://nodejs.org) with a version greater than 12!
 Install it using your operating systems instructions.

+You'll also want to get [RethinkDB](https://www.rethinkdb.com/) and [ElasticSearch](https://www.elastic.co/).
+We also have a `docker-compose` file if you want to use Docker for hosting the bot.

 Clone the repository by using [git](https://git-scm.com/)

 ```bash